Discrete-Continuous Smoothing and Mapping: Overview of the Approach

 \section{Overview of the Approach}

 The following subsections describe our approach to solving optimization problems of the form in \eqref{eq:map-inference}.
-In Section \ref{sec:alternating-minimization}, we outline our core alternating minimization procedure and prove that our approach enjoys monotonic descent guarantees.
+In Section \ref{sec:alternating-minimization}, we outline our core alternating minimization procedure and prove that our approach guarantees monotonic descent.
 In Section \ref{sec:incremental}, we describe how our approach can easily benefit from existing incremental optimization techniques to efficiently solve large-scale estimation problems.
-Finally, in Section \ref{sec:marginals}, we consider the issue of recovering \emph{uncertainties} for the estimates provided by our method.
+Finally, in Section \ref{sec:marginals}, we consider the issue of estimating \emph{uncertainties} for the solutions provided by our method.